kiranshahi/Click-Copy-Code/README.md

 Press `Alt+C` to enable or disable copying.
 A toast will indicate the current state.
 The extension remembers your choice for future pages.

+## Options

+The options page lets you define extra CSS selectors for elements that should act as code blocks.
+Each selector should be on its own line.